programmfabrik/easydb-documentation/content/sysadmin/uninstall/_index.en.md

 ---
 # Uninstallation

-Summary: Undo all the steps of your installation, which may be based on our recommended [Installation](../installation).
+Summary: Undo all the steps of your installation.

-The rest of this page is an example uninstallation under Debian or Ubuntu.
+The rest of this page is an example uninstallation under Debian or Ubuntu, which is based on our recommended [Installation](../installation).

 # Considerations

-If you want to make or copy a backup somwhere else before uninstalling, see chapter [Operation](../operations) on how to backup.
+If you want to make a backup uninstalling, see chapter [Operation](../operations) on how to do that.
+Make sure you move the backup somewhere safe.

-If you installed more than one easydb on one server (uncommon), see how they might be separated in chapter [Instantiation](instances).
+If you installed more than one easydb on one server (uncommon), see how they might be separated in chapter [Instantiation](../installation/instances).

 # Stop easydb

-Stop the containers deliberatly with:
+Stop the easydb components with:

 ```bash
 docker stop  easydb-webfrontend